optimagic-dev/optimagic/docs/source/explanation/internal_optimizers.md

 ## Nonlinear constraints

-Estimagic can pass nonlinear constraints to the internal optimizer.
+optimagic can pass nonlinear constraints to the internal optimizer.
 The internal interface for nonlinear constraints is as follows.

 A nonlinear constraint is a `list` of `dict` 's, where each `dict` represents a group of